Muzan67/restaurateur/README.md

 ## User Story

 ```
-AS A user interested in opening a restaurant.
+AS A user interested in opening a restaurant New York City.

 I WANT an application that will provide resources and instructions on how to do so.